B02.09 Wide Boy

 7" Remix version (3:20)

-This remix version was released on the 1985 NIK7 "Wide Boy" 7" single.
+This remix version (by Gary Langan) was released on the 1985 NIK7 "Wide Boy" 7" single.

-Some Nik Kershaw fans debate on whether this version is or is NOT available on CD.
+Some Nik Kershaw fans debated for years on whether this version is or is NOT available on CD.

-Some claim that the 7" version is NOT the same that can be found on some collections.
+Some claimed that the 7" version was NOT the same that can be found on some collections.

 So I decided to have a deeper analysis of both 7" version and the one available on the 1991 "The Collection" CD...